moneroguides/2x01-an-introduction-to-mining/script.md

 When trying to win the lottery one can compete on their own or alongside others in the form of a syndicate.
 Syndicates in this case are called pools and are a common way for miners to ensure that they receive a steady income for the work the produce.

 For both a mining calculator and a list of the current publicly available pools please take a look at [miningpoolstats.stream](https://miningpoolstats.stream/monero).
-Here we can find links to the pools, view how the hashrate and blocks are distributed across them and use the previously mentioned calculator.
+Here we can find links to the pools, view how the hashrate and blocks are distributed across them and use the calculator.

 ### Solo vs. Pool mining